All-Party Parliamentary Group on Migration

 About

-Key activities undertaken by the APPG on Migration include regular cross-party meetings in parliament on immigration issues, as well as in different regions of the UK with key parliamentarians and other stakeholders.
-The APPG produces regular briefing papers to support debate, as well as making the latest reports on key topics available to members.
+Key activities undertaken by the APPG on Migration include regular cross-party meetings in Parliament on immigration issues, and engagement with key parliamentarians and other stakeholders.
+The APPG produces regular briefs to support debate and inquiry, and makes reports on key topics available to members.
+The Group also carries out inquiries into significant migration-related issues, and has recently examined topics such as the links between immigration policy and poverty, and the roll-out of the EU Settlement Scheme (EUSS).

 The APPG is co-chaired by David Simmonds, MP for Ruislip, Northwood and Pinner and Olivia Blake MP for Sheffield, Hallam.